Reverse Coed Fours

 - Teams must have a minimum of 4 players.
 All teams* must have 2 men and 2 women on the court.
 If a team has more than 2 females on the court, the extra females will have to play as male.
 The 2:2 ratio must be maintained.
 Prior to the start of each match, the team must designate which females will be playing as females and which females will be playing as males. *Juniors Girls teams are allowed to have all female players.
 No male rules apply.

-- Injuries: In the Upper and Intermediate divisions, if a player is injured in pool play, a replacement player may be picked up to finish pool play, however, the team may not advance to playoffs.
+- Injuries: In the Competitive Division, If a player is injured in pool play, a replacement player may be picked up to finish pool play, however, the team may not advance to playoffs.
 If a player is injured in playoffs, the team will forfeit the match.